HolmesLab/holmeslab/docs/Projects/PCX/scan-session.md

 - Turn off the lights in the magnet room

 Transfer data
 - MRI Tech (bernadette) transfers the MRI data

 Before leaving
 - Double-check that you have all of your belongings, room looks clean
 - If applicable: Turn off lights in console room and close the door on your way out

-## **SECTION 15: Post-scan battery i**n testing room

-This is a self-report survey, similar to the one you did after the clinical interview in the first session.
-It will take about 1 hour.
-I’ll be outside the testing room here while you do it, let em know if you hav any questions.
-I’ll enter the first page for you of your subject ID, and then I’ll leave you to finish the survey

-[Open MRI Session [Self-report battery survey](https://rutgers.ca1.qualtrics.com/jfe/form/SV_0UqGfGjgsl2nklU) on Qualtrics, fill in participant ID]

-[Once they’re finished] Great!
-Did you submit/can I see the last page to see that you submitted it?
-Thanks so much.

 ## **SECTION 16: Payment Setup**